 Twitter.
 GO! made it very easy to keep tweeting away, and I had fun sending messages from our passage as well as getting notifications for any pings, favorites, and retweets.
 You can’t tweet an image, just text.

 Phone.
 GO! is not a handset, but you can make phone calls through the Iridium app on a tablet or smartphone.
-Initially, our unlimited data plan only includes 5 minutes of phone calls through the GO! per month, so we just reserved it for emergency use.
-This plan now includes 150 minutes- fantastic!
+The “unlimited” data plan includes 150 minutes of call time – fantastic!
 We’ve made a few calls, and the quality is OK- kind of like Skype in the old days.
-Per-minute fees hike fast once you exceed them.
+Per-minute fees hike fast once you exceed them; there’s another level with even more if you need more minutes regularly.

 Before you buy